How to Brine Chicken: Step-by-Step Guide for Juicy, Flavorful Results

 Can I reuse brine?

-Never reuse a brine that’s had raw chicken in it—it poses a food safety risk.
-Always discard used brine.
+Never reuse a brine that’s contained raw chicken—it creates a serious food safety risk due to potential bacterial contamination.
+Always discard used brine after a single use.

 What’s the difference between wet and dry brine?